noelw19/py-port-scanner/README.md

         q.join()

-I added extra at the end to find the service a port may be using at the end because when i added it to the function that prints port number + open, a few ports would be missing due to an OS/Proto error with getservbyport and so i added it to the end with a catch that prints an error occured allowing the user to try another port without the program crashing.
+I added functionality to allow the user to find the service a port may be using at the end because when i added it to the function that prints port number + open, a few ports would be missing due to an OS/Proto error with getservbyport and so I moved it to the end of the program with a catch that prints an error occured allowing the user to try another port without the program crashing.